Michael Rowse

-Career
+Early life and career

-Rowse was born to a lower-class family in England.
+Rowse was born to a working-class family in England.
 He and a friend developed plans to travel the world; his friend backed out.
-At the age of 23, and living in Isleworth at the time, Rowse set off over land in August 1971,.
+At the age of 23, and living in Isleworth at the time, Rowse set off over land in August 1971.
 He got first stuck in Bangkok, where he worked for several months officially as a "secretary" in a certain "Atlanta Club", which was in fact a low-budged guesthouse in Soi 2, Sukhumvit Road, and had originally been registered as a Hotel until 1968.
 Rowse wrote his first articles and letters during this time for English language Thai newspapers and was also a proof-reader for Max Henn, a well-known German entrepreneur with a fake PhD, who was the founder of this guesthouse and himself an author of numerous political comments for the then newly founded English-language daily The Nation.
 The last piece written by Rowse in Bangkok appeared in The Nation in November 1972.
 Rowse eventually arrived in Hong Kong at the end of 1972, according to the official biography on his homepage.
 He recounts in an interview with HK Online that upon his arrival, he lived in a 36 sqft room in an apartment shared with three Indonesian Chinese families.

 He worked as a reporter for The Star for 16 months, covering corruption and crime, and in 1974, joined the Hong Kong ICAC, where he worked in both the Operations and Corruption Prevention Departments.
 Taking the decision to stay permanently in Hong Kong, he settled down, married and, in 1980, he joined the Hong Kong Government as an Administrative Officer.
 Rowse was made the first director of the Financial Secretary's Office, a post he occupied from 1997 to 2000 under then Financial Secretary, Donald Tsang.
 From 1999 to 2000, he was the first Commissioner for Tourism.

 In November 1999, Rowse negotiated the Hong Kong Disneyland Resort deal on behalf of the government in which the government became the park's largest shareholder; he then set up InvestHK, and was appointed its director general on 1 July 2000.
 As head of the agency, he became involved in HarbourFest, an event to promote Hong Kong in the aftermath of the SARS outbreak in 2003 which became a political scandal.